 For more information contact Laurie Merriman, associate dean and chair of the College Research Committee.

 The College of Fine Arts URG program includes three categories designed to support diverse research and creative activity needs of faculty at different stages of their careers.
 Faculty members may apply concurrently for Faculty Research Grants (PFRG or SFRG) and Faculty Development Grants (FDG) if they meet the eligibility requirements for each program.
+After receiving a PFRG or SFRG twice within two consecutive years, faculty are ineligible to apply for this grant for one fiscal year following the second award.

 The College Research Committee has developed rubrics to score each grant application.
 Those rubrics are provided to aid faculty prepare their applications.